Duy247/PkmAutoName/README.md

 How to use:

-   Just right-click the pokemon pictures that Pokecord provided, and you get all the info you want in the program, especially having the catching command typed in using macro.
+   Just right-click the pokemon pictures that Pokecord provided, click on copy link and you get all the info you want in the program, especially having the catching command typed in using macro.
    Instruction: Either you set the tagging number of the Pokecord bot into Pokecord#4908, or modify the code to fit your own tagging number.